 There's a universe of untapped potential all around you – prospects that you know might benefit from your product or service.
 And the challenges you're encountering are less about the soundness of your solution and more about how you might reach your potential base.

 Presenting your business plan to customers is the climax of a lengthy sales process.
-You most likely spent a significant amount of time preparing your presentation, but the prospect of delivering it could frighten you since you are terrified of losing your audience's attention.
+You most likely spent a significant amount of time preparing your business proposal presentation, but the prospect of delivering it could be frightening.
 This article will undoubtedly assist you in presenting your business proposal in an efficient and successful manner.

 What is a business proposal?